imraminradmand/WeGiveYouEat/.github/pull_request_template.md

 ### General Information
- * Reference to issue :
+ * Reference to issue (use the '#' character and it will show you the open issues) :
  * What changes have you made?

 ### Unit testing